On this page:

 FDA works expeditiously to post all relevant documents for marketing orders.
 Please note that before these documents are posted, they are 1) redacted in accordance with applicable statutes and regulations and 2) reviewed to ensure compliance with Section 508, which requires that all website content be accessible to people with disabilities.
 Because of these requirements, relevant documents for marketing orders are usually posted several weeks after they are issued.

 FDA regularly provides aggregate numbers and data on the progress of tobacco product applications that have been submitted on Metrics & Reporting.

 To legally market a new tobacco product in the United States, a company must receive a written marketing order from FDA.
 FDA's traditional "safe and effective" standard for evaluating medical products does not apply to tobacco.
 Instead, FDA regulates tobacco products based on a public health standard intended to reduce the toll that tobacco product use takes on public health.
 Companies may receive marketing authorization through three types of submissions: Premarket Tobacco Product Applications (PMTA), Substantial Equivalence (SE) Reports and Exemption from Substantial Equivalence Requests (EX REQ).

 A PMTA may be submitted to seek marketing authorization for any new tobacco product.
 PMTAs are evaluated based on several factors, including whether permitting the marketing of a new tobacco product would be appropriate for the protection of the public health, which is determined with respect to the risks and benefits of the product to the population as a whole, including users and non-users.

-- View all marketing granted order letters, decision summaries, environmental assessments (EA), and Findings of No Significant Impact (FONSI)
+- View all marketing granted order letters, and other related documents.